edammer/GOparallel/README.md

 ######################## END OF PARAMETER VARIABLES ###################################################################################

 source("GOparallel-FET.R")
-GOparallel("")  # parameters must be set in global environment as above; no defaults are specified for the function or passed to it.
+GOparallel()  # parameters must be set in global environment as above; no defaults are specified for the function or passed to it.

 ```
 ## Other Notes